tmp2tmp/eee/docs/hello_world.md

     //declares the type signature of the multi_func using type = void (const char*, _virtual<Base>*);
                      // _virtual<Base>* is the virtual parameter
-                     //    currently only pointer types are supported; return type is supported
+                     //    currently only pointer types are supported; return types are supported

     //argument type selectors:  eventually confines the specialized function set using domains = tuple<